Online Learning of Whittle Indices for Restless Bandits with Non-Stationary Transition Kernels: Introduction

-RMABs have a long history in resource allocation and operations research literature, starting with Whittle's seminal work \cite{whittle1988restless} in the 1980s.
-Over the past four decades, RMABs have been used to model and optimize resource allocation problems in a wide variety of domains such as wireless scheduling \cite{borkar2017opportunistic, Kadota2018, Tripathi2019, shishertimely, Kadota2019}, machine monitoring and control \cite{liu2011indexability, ruiz2020multi, dahiya2022scalable}, server scheduling \cite{dusonchet2003continuous}, recommendation systems \cite{meshram2017hidden, meshram2018whittle}, and health care \cite{villar2015multi, bhattacharya2018restless, lee2019optimal, mate2020collapsing, behari2024decision}.
-In all of these applications, transition kernels can be unknown and non-stationary, i.e., the laws governing the evolution of states can drift over time.
-For example, consider a load balancing problem, where jobs arrive into a datacenter and a decision-maker assigns jobs to servers via a load balancer.
-The time required to finish a job at any server depends on its current load and how the load evolves over time.
-This evolution is typically random and time-varying since there are multiple load balancers and job streams contributing to the load at any given server within a large datacenter.
-Deciding which server to pick can then be formulated as an RMAB, but with non-stationary transition kernels.
+\item Consider a load balancing problem where jobs arrive into a datacenter and a decision-maker assigns jobs to servers.
+The time required to finish a job at any server depends on its current load and how it evolves over time.
+This evolution is random and time-varying since there are multiple load balancers and job streams contributing to the load at any given server within a large datacenter.
+Deciding which server to pick can then be formulated as a non-stationary RMAB. \end{itemize}

+In such settings where the transition kernels of a RMAB are unknown and non-stationary, Whittle indexing becomes an online/reinforcement learning problem.
+Many papers have designed algorithms for Markov decision processes (MDPs) and MABs with unknown and non-stationary transition kernels and have analyzed dynamic regret \cite{ortner2020variational, cheung2020reinforcement, marin2024metacurl, wei2023provably, wei2021non}.
+However, these works can not be applied to RMAB due its special structure: \textit{the passive arms (arms that are not activated) continue to evolve stochastically}.
+Due to this and the combinatorial action space, even when the transition kernels are known, developing an optimal policy for RMABs is well known to be PSPACE-hard \cite{papadimitriou1994complexity}.

+On the other hand, applying traditional online learning and reinforcement learning policies \cite{ortner2020variational, cheung2020reinforcement, marin2024metacurl, wei2023provably, wei2021non} naively to these RMABs may lead to inefficient learning performance and to exponential regret bounds.
+This motivates combining Whittle with online learning methods.
+In this direction, a recent work \cite{wang2023optimistic} designed a Whittle index-based policy called {\it UCWhittle} for unknown but stationary transition kernels.
+Although techniques exist for adapting reinforcement learning algorithms to non-stationary environments \cite{wei2021non}, they are not directly compatible with the recently proposed UCWhittle policy \cite{wang2023optimistic}.
+This incompatibility arises from the unique structure of RMABs and the specific method used to compute the Whittle index via Lagrangian relaxation.

+Motivated by this, we first pose the following research question: \begin{quote} \textbf{\textit{Can we develop a provably efficient Whittle index-based online algorithm for RMABs facing non-stationary transition kernels?}} \end{quote}